Christian Gottlob Heyne: Personal life

 In 1761, Heyne married his first wife Therese, the daughter of lutenist Silvius Leopold Weiss.
-They had four surviving children, including Benjamin Heyne, botanist, naturalist, and surgeon who worked in British India as a Botanist to Samalkot in the Madras Presidency under the British East India Company, and Therese Huber, who became one of the first well-known journalists in Germany as editor of the Morgenblatt für gebildete Stände.
+They had three surviving children, including Therese Huber, who became one of the first well-known journalists in Germany as editor of the Morgenblatt für gebildete Stände.
 After the 1775 death of his first wife, Heyne married Georgine Brandes in 1777.
 The couple had six children.